 For years, the assertion from the plutocrats that we needed more cheap STEM labor went unchallenged.
 Both political parties gushed about how wonderful it is to bring in scads of foreigners to work in technology.
-They would trot out the old canards about how foreigners founded most of the new businesses and invented everything.
+They would trot out the old canards about how foreigners founded most of the new businesses and so on.
 The truly strange part of this romantic narrative is how no one ever considered the implications.
-That is, the natives are too stupid and lazy tod o these jobs.
+That is, the natives are too stupid and lazy to do these jobs.

 It was always nonsense.
 There never has been a shortage of STEM workers.
 Certain segments in certain areas will experience shortages and overages.
-That’s how markets work. labor sloshes around chasing demand and wages eventually reach equilibrium.
+That’s how labor markets work.
+People move around chasing demand and wages eventually reach equilibrium.
 Importing vast numbers of new labor is the economic equivalent of price fixing, which is what makes libertarians just another type of central planner.
 They love free markets until those markets result in things they don’t like or want.

-Anyway, this being posted on a mainstream news site looks like a big change to me.
+Anyway, this being posted on a mainstream news site looks like a big change.
 The anti-immigration sentiment is growing and the pop culture chattering skulls are trying to get in on it.

 Business executives and politicians endlessly complain that there is a “shortage” of qualified Americans and that the U.S. must admit more high-skilled guest workers to fill jobs in STEM fields: science, technology, engineering and math.
 This claim is echoed by everyone from President Obama and Rupert Murdoch to Mark Zuckerberg and Bill Gates.